-Still Twisted: Teacher Mary Kay Letourneau's Affair With a 13-Year-Old
+Teacher's Pet: Mary Kay Letourneau and the Forever Shocking Story of Her Student Affair - E!
+Online

 Asked if the children, whom she did get to see while she was locked up, knew anything about what was going on, she explained to King, " I mean, the story is that their mother was away at prison.
 And now, finally, their mommy and daddy are back together.
 And that's the story.
 And I've told my oldest one, at least, that, you know, mommy's doing a time-out."

 Her four eldest children had visited from Alaska four times a year.
-Her attorney David Gehrke's wife, Susan, would drive Audrey and Georgia to the prison twice a month to see her.
+Gehrke's wife, Susan, would drive Audrey and Georgia to the prison twice a month to see her.
 Steve Letourneau eventually remarried.

 "I know that my children and I are going to work very closely through this, and use as many resources as we have to to make sure we grow through this in a healthy way," Letourneau also said on Larry King Live. "...I'm very sensitive to each of my older children's developmental level and their understanding right now....I'm there for them right now.
 They're in Alaska, but I stay very close in touch with them.
 And it's not—it hasn't been appropriate to talk with my 10 and 12-year-old right now.
 I'll do that with their father, knowing, you know, that...of course, I'll answer questions that they directly, and I have answered questions. "